Google’s new machine learning API recognizes objects in videos

 In addition, the Cloud Machine Learning Engine, the company’s tool for building custom machine learning models using its TensorFlow framework, is now generally available.

-As Google’s Fei-Fei Li, its Chief Scientist of AI and Machine Learning at Google Cloud, noted in today’s keynote, the company wants to democratize the machine learning technologies it has developed in-house.
+As Li noted in today’s keynote, the company wants to democratize the machine learning technologies it has developed in-house.
 The Vision API is another example of this.

 0